This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Venture to the other villages

-A trio of other communities make up the inhabited parts of Nisyros, and each one provides a similar, yet slightly different vibe.
+A trio of other communities make up the inhabited parts of Nisyros, each providing a similar yet slightly different vibe.

 The whitewashed buildings and blue plant pots are consistent, but the villages of Pali, Emporios and Nikia are well worth venturing to if you have more than a day on the island.
 Nikia is likely the best to head to as it offers some great views looking down on the volcanic crater.